-This course presents the normal and atypical development in preadolescence and adolescence from psychodynamic, neurobiological, and trauma-informed perspectives.
+This course presents the trajectories of normal and atypical development in preadolescence and adolescence from psychodynamic, neurobiological, and trauma-informed perspectives.
 Students examine theoretical and empirical findings as related to assessment, etiology, the effects of trauma, and major categories of child psychopathology.
 They critically evaluate the diagnoses of childhood disorders based on the current Diagnostic and Statistical Manual of Disorders (DSM) and contrast them to psychodynamic conceptualizations of psychological disorders in childhood.

-PSY-719 Cultural Competence (3.0 units)
+PSY-725 Cultural Humility (3.0 units)

-This course introduces students to contemporary psychoanalytic relational and intersubjective systems theory.
-This perspective is employed as a corrective construct to the biases of classical psychoanalysis and ego psychology, with its adherence to dominant Eurocentric worldviews and homophobic and racist attitudes.
+This course introduces contemporary psychoanalytic relational and intersubjective systems theory employed as a corrective construct to the biases of classical psychoanalysis and ego psychology, with its adherence to dominant eurocentric worldviews and homophobic and racist attitudes.
 Students examine the impact of factors such as the environment, culture, gender, sexual orientation, and intergenerational transmission of trauma on the psychology of groups and individuals.
 Students explore how culture, race, and gender identification organize the experience of both the psychodynamic psychotherapist and the patient in the therapeutic process.
 Students self-reflect and evaluate their own unconscious biases and privilege exploring the implication for an ethical psychodynamic psychotherapy as they strive for a position of cultural humility.

-PSY-721 Integration of Psychoanalytic Work (3.0 units)
+PSY-727 Integration of Neurobiology into Psychodynamic Treatment (3.0 units)